kawa-kokosowa/bubblebbs/README.md

     tripcode!
 Shows posts by that tripcode, as well as post counts!
   * Flags IPs which use a name with a tripcode that doesn't match the original occurence of name's tripcode
+  * Prefixes "verified" names with a green checkmark.
+Verified names are posts which have a tripcode matching the trpcode of the first post with said name.
   * Markdown support
   * Google Recaptcha
   * Create pages